skante93/workflows/collaboration/setup/README.md

 The script that will be used by Team A is in [example-kmeans.py](./example-kmeans.py), and as you can see, the sucessfull execution of it will save the model at <code>/data/models/kmeans-model.pickle</code> and plots at <code>/data/models/kmeans-model.pickle</code>.
 Everything is saved in <code>/data</code> because, as stated previously the Algorun App gives the possibility to mount a storage there.
 As a result we created an instance of Algorun while specifying a Marketplace storage at /data, which then, by nature (Merketplace storages are designed that way) exposed an SFTP interface by which we can explore the Volume.

 ## Outcome

-* Understanding the setup and steps of the workflow to come in particular the deployment of the Algorun App and its instance
+* Understanding the objectives and steps of the workflow to come in particular the deployment of the Algorun App and its instance

 ## Instructions